AndersDJohnson/git-partial-ignores/README.md

 ## Implementation

-Maybe wrap or alias `git` command with custom script that does a partial unstage before any `commit`.
+Maybe wrap or alias `git` command with custom script.
+Compatible with github/hub?

-(Compatible with github/hub?)
+E.g. `commit` would do a partial unstage first.
+Would this be non-trivial to implement?
+Might have to programmatically modify patches like the `e` mode of `git reset -p`.

 Suppress from `diff` by filtering output in a `grep`-like fashion, but supporting blocks.